-Several students recalled that their PI’s had unreasonable expectations before letting them graduate.
-They worked harder and harder, and a result the PI’s asked for more and more.
-In the end they got the go-ahead to defend, but in retrospect they wished they had stood up sooner to their PI’s.
+Several students recalled that their supervisor’s had unreasonable expectations before letting them graduate.
+They worked harder and harder, and a result the supervisor’s asked for more and more.
+In the end they got the go-ahead to defend, but in retrospect they wished they had stood up sooner to their supervisor’s.
 I was very fortunate that a senior student told me that I would need to be very assertive during my committee meetings, and persuade them that my research was sufficient to graduate based on past theses.

 Prior to my committee meetings I wrote down answers to all the potential questions they would ask, so I would be well-prepared to negotiate.
 While I did have to do more work than I wanted to, I was able to reduce the amount of work necessary to graduate.
 This piece of advice probably saved me 6 months in graduate school.

 5. Done lab rotations before deciding which group to join (or changed groups sooner)